-Income from Contract Rebates was initially budgeted to deliver a contribution of £66k to core operating costs in financial year 2020/21.
-This figure has been exceeded, however, with £94k accruing.
-This is primarily due to a higher than anticipated use of the Janitorial Services framework by members during the COVID-19 pandemic.
+Income from Contract Rebates was budgeted within the core operating budget to deliver a contribution of £213k to core operating costs in financial year 2021/22.
+This figure has been achieved.

-A number of Scotland Excel framework opportunities have been identified and are being considered for future rebates.
-The contribution from Contract Rebates to core operating costs during 2021/22 is budgeted at £213k.
+The number of Scotland Excel frameworks with built in rebates increases during financial year 2022/23.
+The contribution from Contract Rebates to core operating costs during 2022/23 is budgeted to achieve £543k.